s-fabian/Flucht/README.md

 # Flucht (german for escape)

 It's a first small looking game, with the target of getting the 2x2 stone on the other side of the "table".
 You're only allowed to move the stones.
+This project solves it.

 Credits to the [Illuseum Berlin](https://www.illuseum-berlin.de/)

-Please run with `--release` flag, and on [wsl2](https://docs.microsoft.com/en-us/windows/wsl/install) on windows for best performance or simply copy `cargo run --release`
+Run `cargo run --release` to start, and please use [wsl2](https://docs.microsoft.com/en-us/windows/wsl/install) on windows for best performance